 OK, now that the testing part is done... let's take a look at what your results mean:

 2.)
-Bench Test the Starter Motor.
-This is another easy test you can do once you have removed the Starter Motor from your Ford (or Mercury or Lincoln) car or pick up or mini-van.
-You can find the step-by-step instructions here: Bench Testing the Starter Motor (at: easyautodiagnostics.com).
+Bench Test the starter motor.
+This is another easy test you can do once you have removed the starter motor from your Ford (or Mercury or Lincoln) car or pick up or mini-van.
+You can find the step-by-step instructions here: How To Bench Test A Starter Motor (Step by Step) (at: easyautodiagnostics.com).

 CASE 2: Your multimeter registered 5 Volts or more: This result tells you that the starter motor is not getting full battery power and this will keep the starter from cranking the engine.

 Here's what you need to do to solve this voltage drop issue: Clean both ends of the battery positive cable.
 By both ends I mean the end that connects to the battery positive post and the end that attaches to the starter motor solenoid.